 Use the money you would have spent on favours to hire a magician and make sure he gets around to everyone to perform a trick.

 Drive everyone a bit insane by providing Rubik’s Cubes.
-These puzzle cubes are only 99p each.
+You can get three of these puzzle cubes for £2.

 Personalised shot glasses will get the party started!
-These glasses are only 99p and come with over 100 logos, 12 ink colours and three fonts so you really can customise to your theme.
+These glasses are less than £2 each and come with several phrases and 12 ink colours so you really can customise to your theme.

 Get personalised wedding tea towels printed and leave one at each table setting.
 We love this one from Original Wedding Tea Towels – you can also get save the date tea towels too!